Tulsa Veterinary Dermatology

 Skin conditions are quite possibly the most common reason pet parents bring their pets into our animal clinic.
 It can be a scary experience to be petting your furry family member and find a mysterious bump or lump, or to see them constantly scratching a mysterious itch.
 We know their health is a matter of great importance to you, and it is for our animal clinic’s staff as well.
-At Southern Hills Veterinary Hospital, we provide expert dermatology services in Tulsa to help diagnose the problem and determine the best treatment for your cat or dog.
+At Southern Hills Veterinary Hospital we want to help diagnose the problem and determine the best treatment for your cat or dog.

 There can be a variety of causes of your pet’s itchy skin, including pesky fleas or mites.
 One of the most common reason, however, is due to allergies.

 These can be broken down into three main categories:

 - Environmental: This includes inhalant allergies from pollens, animal dander, house dust mites, and other environmental irritants.